OfirGoren/DeliveryApp/README.md

 ## Description:

-Delivery App - The app is designed to provide a fast delivery service in Israel for packages up to 10 kilos.
+DeliveryApp is designed to provide a fast delivery service in Israel for packages up to 10 kilos.
 Each user can log in to a customer account and place an order, or log in to a courier's account and take deliveries.